-- a) During the quarter ended December 31, 2010, the Company paid \$59 (2009- \$48) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.
-During the quarter ended December 31, 2010, the Company paid \$81 (2009 \$54) to the Chief Executive Officer, who is also a controlling shareholder of the Company.
+- a) During the quarter ended June 30, 2011, the Company paid \$52 (2010- \$49) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.
+During the quarter ended June 30, 2011, the Company paid \$59 (2010 - \$55) to the Chief Executive Officer, who is also a controlling shareholder of the Company.
 Since the payments to the CEO and director of the wholly owned subsidiary are fixed and made in Canadian dollars while the Company reports in US dollars, the difference is attributable to the change in exchange rates. - b) During the year ended September 30, 2006, the Company was served with a Statement of Claim for \$1,100 by an executive officer related to an automobile accident involving one of the Company-owned automobiles.
-The lawsuit has not yet been settled, but the Company is fully insured for the amount of the claim.
+In April, 2011, the matter was settled, with no amounts payable by the Company and no further action required.